Hiram Bond

+Hiram Gilbert Bond (born May 10, 1838 – March 29, 1906), also known as H. G. Bond, was an American corporate lawyer, investment banker and an investor in various businesses including gold mining.

+Early life and family

-Hiram Bond was born May 10, 1838, in Farmersville, Cattaraugus County, New York and died in Seattle March 29, 1906.
-He was a corporate lawyer, investment banker and an investor in various businesses including gold mining.
-His family are descended from William Bond (Massachusetts politician) an early 17th-century immigrant from Bury St. Edmunds in East Anglia.
-He was the son of Hiram Bond M.D. and Almeda Slusser and was married to Laura Ann Higgins.
-He had two children- Louis Whitford Bond born in New York City, New York in 1865 and Marshall Latham Bond born in Orange, Virginia, in 1867.
-He attended Rushford Academy, Rushford, New York, and earned a bachelor's degree from Hamilton College.
+Hiram G. Bond was born May 10, 1838, in Farmersville in Cattaraugus County, New York.
+He was the son of Almeda Slusser and Hiram Bond M.D..
+His paternal family are descended from William Bond a politician in Massachusetts, and an early 17th-century immigrant from Bury St. Edmunds, East Anglia.

+He attended Rushford Academy in Rushford, New York.
+Bond earned a bachelor's degree from Hamilton College.

 He earned much of the money for his own education as a distributor of maps and atlases.
 Among his successes were becoming a publisher, and taking over the rights to a map of the United States which had been prepared by Matthew Fontaine Maury, a Southerner who was a United States cartography officer.
-Maury, who decided to join the Confederacy, had left the work unpaid for in New York.
-He matriculated at Harvard Law School, but before graduation he was hired as a law clerk by Chauncey Depew, a friend and neighbor of his father in law Michael Dunning Higgins of Peekskill.
+Maury, who joined the Confederacy, left the work unpaid for in New York.
+He matriculated at Harvard Law School, but before graduation with an LLB degree in 1863.
+He was hired as a law clerk by Chauncey Depew, a friend and neighbor of his father in law Michael Dunning Higgins of Peekskill.

+Bond was married to Laura Ann Higgins in 1864, and together they had two children, Louis Whitford Bond (born in New York City, New York in 1865) and Marshall Latham Bond (born in Orange, Virginia, in 1867).

 Early investment career

 The United States Demand Note was authorized by Congress on 17 July 1861 and issued on 10 August 1861.

-Through Depew, he was introduced to and became a broker for John Tobin & Co., part of the powerful Vanderbilt Organization.
+Through Depew, Bond was introduced to and became a broker for John Tobin & Co., part of the Vanderbilt Organization.
 At Tobin & Co. he was the floor broker for Commodore Cornelius Vanderbilt and his son William Henry Vanderbilt on the New York Gold Exchange executing their trading in "greenbacks" and gold during the Civil War.
 The value of greenbacks against gold varied widely as investors altered their perception on the progress of the war.
 Greenbacks United States Notes sold at a discounted price in comparison to gold.
-However, if chances of victory rose they became perceived as a business opportunity.
-For the most part however, if the war was dragging on, people wanted the security of gold.
+However, when chances of victory rose they were seen as a business opportunity.
+For the most part however, as the war was dragging on, people wanted the security of gold.
 Vanderbilt employed a private intelligence network on the front line reporting early news.
-Hiram Bond's position led to his prominent contacts on Wall Street, in the military, and in politics.
-He is described by Professor Richard Lowe as having financial dealings during the Civil War with Gen. Ulysses S. Grant.
+Hiram Bond's position led to prominent contacts on Wall Street, in the military, and in politics.
+He is described by Professor Richard Lowe as having financial dealings during the Civil War with General Ulysses S. Grant.

-Among the other investment houses acting in collaboration with Commodore Vanderbilt and Tobin, and that Hiram Bond was acquainted with, was that of Leonard Jerome who was the grandfather of Winston Churchill.
+Among other investment houses, Hiram Bond was acquainted with Leonard Jerome, who was the grandfather of Winston Churchill.